 There should be a table of guides – employees conducting tours.

-A primitive status model should be implemented, which would allow tracking tours by their level of completeness.
+A primitive status model should be implemented, allowing tours to be tracked by their level of completeness.

 There should be a table on orders/enrollments to tours.
 In its turn, it should follow the logic: